biocatiit/website/content/news/2022_everything_biosaxs8_wrapup.rst

 a small group session focusing on data analysis of the SAXS data collected on the samples they sent as part of the workshop.
-The workshop finished with a brief lecture from Dr. Hopkins on the practical steps to apply for beamtime at BioCAT, and a large group Q&A with Dr.s Hopkins and Watkins.
+The workshop finished with a brief lecture from Dr. Hopkins on the practical steps to apply for beamtime at BioCAT, and a large group Q&A with Drs.
+Hopkins and Watkins.